Kaisaan/DDS-Translation/README.md

 Stuff for translating and further demystifying *Digital Devil Story - Reincarnation of the Goddess* by Telenet.
 <br>I have a page about the game and its other versions on [my website](https://kaisaan.github.io/pages/dds.html) but it's still a work in progress.

+# How it Works
+The game loads the character graphics from the BIOS of the MSX.
+English letters are always going to be included of the BIOS regardless of the region, so I'm just able to change the value in the text data.
+Because the English text is going to be larger than the space allotted for the original Japanese text, I expanded the ROM from 128kb to 256kb and just changed the included mapper's pages as needed.

 # Building
 Have [wla-dx](https://github.com/vhelin/wla-dx) installed and have the game's ROM as `Digital Devil Story.rom`.
 Then run `make` and it will result in the new `DDSE.rom` file.
 <br>Make sure your ROM has a CRC-32 of `25FC11FA` otherwise loading the text may fail.